-In Fig.~\ref{fig:3}, we evaluate $\Delta E_\mathrm{spin}$ and $\Delta E_\mathrm{orb}$ as a function of the two primary electrostatic control parameters of an FM qubit: $\varepsilon_\mathrm{b}$, which controls the tunnel coupling between the two wells, and $\varepsilon_\mathrm{d}$, which controls the asymmetry between the two wells (see Fig.~\ref{fig:1}).
-We obtain different regimes where either the spin splitting or the orbital splitting dominates (see Fig.~\ref{fig:3}(a)).~\cite{Benito2019} Due to spin-charge hybridization, there is an avoided crossing appearing between the spin and charge excitations at the phase boundary between the two regimes (see Figs.~\ref{fig:3}(b) and (c)).
+With a magnetic field gradient, there is spin-charge hybridization such that the orbital and spin degrees of freedom of the low-energy states get mixed.
+An example of the resulting wavefunctions of the low-energy spectrum of $H_\mathrm{1FM}$ with detuning and magnetic fields (constant and gradient) is shown in Fig.~\ref{fig:FM_qubits}(c).
+In Fig.~\ref{fig:FM_qubit_spectrum}, we evaluate $\Delta E_\mathrm{spin}$ and $\Delta E_\mathrm{orb}$ as a function of the two primary electrostatic control parameters of an FM qubit: $\varepsilon_\mathrm{b}$, which controls the tunnel coupling between the two wells, and $\varepsilon_\mathrm{d}$, which controls the asymmetry between the two wells (see Fig.~\ref{fig:FM_qubits}).
+We obtain different regimes where either the spin splitting or the orbital splitting dominates (see Fig.~\ref{fig:FM_qubit_spectrum}(a)).~\cite{Benito2019} Due to spin-charge hybridization, there is an avoided crossing appearing between the spin and charge excitations at the phase boundary between the two regimes (see Figs.~\ref{fig:FM_qubit_spectrum}(b) and (c)).
 Note that, in the presence of spin-charge hybridization, we generally consider $\Delta E_\mathrm{spin}$ ($\Delta E_\mathrm{orb}$) to correspond to the energy difference between the ground state and the next excited state that differs more from the ground state in spin polarization (orbital structure) than in orbital structure (spin polarization).
-Further note that the accessible windows of spin- and orbital-splitting-dominated regimes as a function of $\varepsilon_\mathrm{b}$ are naturally constrained by the interplay of magnetic field strength and double-well separation in our microscopic modeling framework (see Fig.~\ref{fig:2}(b)).
+Further note that the accessible windows of spin- and orbital-splitting-dominated regimes as a function of $\varepsilon_\mathrm{b}$ are naturally constrained by the interplay of magnetic field strength and double-well separation in our microscopic modeling framework (see Fig.~\ref{fig:DWP_orbital_structure}(b)).